 TGax Editor: Change the following paragraph (#CID 15120, 15166):

-The length of an A-MSDU transmitted in a VHT PPDU is limited by the maximum MPDU size supported by the recipient STA (see 10.12.5 (Transport of A-MPDU by the PHY data service)).
+The length of an A-MSDU transmitted in a VHT PPDU or an HE PPDU is limited by the maximum MPDU size supported by the recipient STA (see 10.12.5 (Transport of A-MPDU by the PHY data service)).

-NOTE 1—An A-MSDU that meets the A-MSDU length limit for transmission in a VHT PPDU might exceed the A-MSDU length limit for an HT PPDU, in which case it cannot be retransmitted in an HT PPDU.
+NOTE 1—An A-MSDU that meets the A-MSDU length limit for transmission in a VHT PPDU or an HE PPDU might exceed the A-MSDU length limit for an HT PPDU, in which case it cannot be retransmitted in an HT PPDU.(#15120, 15166)

 NOTE 2—Support for A-MSDU aggregation does not affect the maximum size of MSDU transported by the MA-UNITDATA primitives.